Hardware & Portability: Build Quality on the Go

 How does the MPC Sample compare to the Roland SP-404MK2 and Teenage Engineering EP-133 KO II?

-All three samplers are standalone and portable in the same price range.
-The MPC sample differentiates itself with the classic MPC pads and poly aftertouch.
+All three samplers are standalone and portable, and they fall within the same price range.
+The MPC Sample differentiates itself with the classic MPC pads and poly aftertouch.
 Plus the Legacy MPC workflow.
-While the SP404 has stronger live performance applications and the EP-133 KO II leans towards eclectic lo-fi, the MPC Sample will find its place in whatever you choose to create with it.
+While the SP404 has stronger live performance applications and the EP-133 KO II leans towards eclectic lo-fi, the MPC Sample will find its place in whatever you choose to create.
 Remember, its inspiration is its predecessor, its own grandfather.

-Based on current information, the MPC Sample is a standalone sampler, not a full MPC OS, so some of the features of the expansions may not be supported.
-AIR expansions do not look to be supported the same way the MPC Live III or MPC XL do, though projects can be transferred to MPC3 software for further production.
+Based on current information, the MPC Sample is a standalone sampler, not a full MPC OS, so some expansion features may not be supported.
+AIR expansions do not appear to be supported the same way as the MPC Live III or MPC XL, though projects can be transferred to MPC3 software for further production.

 Who is the MPC Sample Designed for?

 This is designed for beginners and enthusiasts alike.
-The goal stated by Akai is to make the art of sampling more accessible and approachable than before.
+Akai's goal is to make the art of sampling more accessible and approachable than before.

 Can I use my MPC sample projects in the MPC software?